CyberDefender369/Tic-Tac-Toe/README.md

 # Description

-The ensuing application is a rendition of the globally acclaimed game, Tic Tac Toe.
-This Python project is architected using a suite of programming constructs including functions, conditional logic, data structures (specifically, a list), and a loop mechanism (while loop) to ensure a robust and fully operational game experience.
-The algorithm is designed to accurately identify the occurrence of a victory or a stalemate within the game’s context.
+This Python project recreates the classic game of Tic Tac Toe.
+It utilizes programming constructs including functions, conditional logic, data structures, and loops to provide a fully functional gaming experience.
+The program can detect when there is a winner or a draw.

 # Language and Utilities Used